fictorial/personal-backend/README.md

       'd.e.f'
     ]

-This is kind of like a poor man's GraphQL.
-It will only return some fields and the 'data' in a 'data' message from the server will take the same shape:
+Fields are a poor man's GraphQL.
+Specifying some fields to `fetch` or `watch` will only return some fields and the `data` in a `data` or `change` message from the server will take the same shape.

 ## Author